 Ensuring your small business’s success requires a ton of personal investment.
-But that investment is hardly limited to cash—you’ll also need to invest your time, energy, and attention into promoting your company and building a professional support system.
+But that investment isn’t just limited to cash—you’ll also need to invest your time, energy, and attention into promoting your company and building a professional support system.
 Business networking is the best way to start in on this intangible, but crucial, investment.

 Realistically, your reasons for business networking will shift during the life of your company and your career as an entrepreneur as will your networking strategies.
 As a small business owner, you might want to network to publicize or your product or service, find a mentor, establish yourself as an expert within your field, seek investors for business financing, discover opportunities to invest in other businesses, or simply connect with other professionals in your industry.

 Whatever your professional goal is, walking into a trade show, happy hour, conference, or any other business networking event at which you’re expected to mix and mingle and impress and schmooze and sell your vision and convince people of your awesomeness can be… a little overwhelming.

 Happily, you’re far from the first person who’s felt a little stressed out by the prospect of business networking.

 Before you head out to your next networking event, consult this list of 21 business networking strategies provided by small business owners and other networking pros.
 By following these tips, you’ll be better able to promote your business, create real and lasting connections with other professionals, and even have fun while you do it.